mongodb/docs/source/administration/configuration.rst

 -----------------------

-The following collection of configuration options are useful for limiting access to a :option:`mongod` instance.
+The following collection of configuration options are useful for limiting access to a :program:`mongod` instance.
 Consider the
 following:

 .. code-block:: cfg